Other details include:

 - Medium Latin (Bossa or Samba)

-- A groove of your choice - perhaps what groove you are best at (can be similar or different to above)
+- A groove of your choice - what groove you are best at (can be similar or different to above)?

-- Winds - if you don't' see a part for your instrument (i.e. no alto sax for Brooklyn, no e-bass for Hot Time), then create a part that fits your instrument and appropriate range, while still maintains the written key.
+- Winds/Keyboard/Guitar/Bass - If you don't' see a part for your instrument (i.e. no guitar, keyboard or e-bass for Hot Time, no Mellophone or guitar for Grape Lemonade), then create a part that fits your instrument, performance ability, and appropriate range, while still maintains the written key.
 In other words, transpose or adjust to fit your instrument as needed.